wordboxbyung/wordboxbyung.github.io/privacy.md

 ## Collection of personal information

 We collect information you provide directly to us.
-In particular, we may collect the following information from you that may, in certain circumstances, constitute personal information:
+In particular, we may collect the following information from you that may constitute personal information:
 * Images, sounds and text for the purpose of providing feedback about the Service.
 * Your email address, if you choose to request support or provide feedback about the Service.
 * Additionally, we may collect any other information you provide while interacting with us.
 If you contact us, a record of this correspondence may be kept.